jprune/jprune/README.md

 ### <div align="center">I'm Julian, Team Leader in HighTech Sales and a part time software dev. 👨🏼‍💻 My passion lies in solving REAL problems, focussing 100% on the consumer.
 So perhaps I can help you solve an open position?</div>

-- 🔭 I’m currently working on a side project on the KUJIRA Blockchain.
+- 🔭 I’m currently working on a side project on the KUJIRA Blockchain called NAMIProtocol.

 - 🌱 I’m currently learning extending my knowledge in Rust, TypeScript, NextJS and AWS.